 researchers ask.
-"One explanation is that leaders have the potential to unleash latent capacities in organizations."

-A University of Washington study employed a musical metaphor to describe three different leadership approaches by principals.4 School leaders determined to do it all themselves were "one-man bands;" those inclined to delegate responsibilities to others operated like the leader of a "jazz combo;" and those who believed broadly in sharing leadership throughout the school could be thought of as "orchestral leaders," skilled in helping large teams produce a coherent sound, while encouraging soloists to shine.
+"One explanation is that leaders have the potential to unleash latent capacities in organizations."3 of a "jazz combo;" and those who believed broadly in sharing leadership throughout the school could be thought of as "orchestral leaders," skilled in helping large teams produce a coherent sound, while encouraging soloists to shine.
 The point is that although in any school a range of leadership patterns exists - among principals, assistant principals, formal and informal teacher leaders, and parents - the principal remains the central source of leadership influence.